Do you remember the foolish stories of Don Quixote?

 Campo de Criptana has ten windmills, some of them as old as the Cervantes novel.
 The old town (Barrio Albaicìn) is a fascinating place of old whitewashed single-storey houses and silent streets.
 You walk through them to get to the top of the hill where the windmills stand.

-Which one do you think was the real locations for don Quixote’s foolish adventures?
+Which one do you think was the real location for don Quixote’s foolish adventures?

 Would you also like to read all my upcoming travel stories?
 Just click here and subscribe to my newsletter.